Linear optics and photodetection achieve near-optimal unambiguous coherent state discrimination: Explicit schemes for USD of coherent states

 where the vectors $\bm{M}_i$ are determined by the elements of the matrix $U$ as discussed in Section \ref{sec:linear_optics}.

-If we want to achieve USD using the information obtained from a single photodetection event, then it is obvious that we need to impose that different input states yield in output a photon in different modes.
-Without loss of generality, this means that for input state $j$, only the output mode $j$ has a non-zero probability of containing a photon, and all other output modes are in the vacuum state.
+If we want to achieve USD using the information obtained from a single photodetection event in one of the output modes, then it is obvious that we need to impose that the input states are in one-to-one correspondence with the output modes.
+Without loss of generality, this means that for the $j$th state in input all the output modes are in the vacuum except the $j$th mode.
 That is, the matrix $U$ needs to be chosen in such a way that

 Expressed in terms of the vectors $\bm{M}_i$, this condition reads